reytum/Park-Assistant/README.md

 4) Proper errors are not thrown right now, generic error messages and codes are thrown.
 5) Test coverage report is not 100 percent.
 6) Docker file not added to set ENV variables for database config.
+7) DI not used in app along with MVVM and Clean architecture.